BV-BRC/BV-BRC-Docs/docroot/tutorial/taxonomic_classification/taxonomic_classification.md

 2\.
 Paste the copied accession number in the text box underneath SRA Run Accession, then click on the icon of an arrow within a circle.
 ![Figure 23](./images/sra_box.png "Figure 23")

 3\.
+The SAMPLE IDENTIFER Field will auto populate with the SRA value.
+Edit the field by clicking into the text box.
+The text entered to this text box will be used throughout the output files for the service.
+This documentation refers to this field as a sample id.

+4\.
 This will move the file into the Selected libraries box.
 ![Figure 24](./images/SRA_selected_libaries.png "Figure 24")

 ## IV.
 Selecting parameters